31i0t/portfolio_website/README.md

 Feel free to look around or clone this repository for your own website!

-Note: these are serveral components (ie image gallery) that are available but not currently in use.
+Note: there are serveral components (i.e. image gallery) that are available but not currrently in use.